HungerBattleArena/core-contracts/document.md

   - a proportional share of the WIN-side pool

 ### Fee
-- Fee = `2%` of each winner claim
+- Fee = `2%` of profit only
 - The fee is transferred to `Treasury.admin`
-- Winner claim means:
-  - viewer winning claim
-  - fighter winning claim
+- For viewers, fee applies only to the amount won from the opposing side pool, not to the original bet
+- For the fighter, fee applies only to the `20%` reward from the losing-side pool, not to the returned fighter stake

 ### Cancel behavior
 If the fighter cancels before both sides are funded: